pwwang/immunopipe/docs/running.md

 The under the `running options`, choose `LOCAL` to run the pipeline.

-!!! note
+/// Tip | Note
 You should use `LOCAL` instead of `DOCKER` to run the pipeline.
 Otherwise, the pipeline will be run in a docker container inside the docker container.

-### Use `singularity`
+///
+////

+/// tab | Using singularity
 You can also run the pipeline via `pipen-board` using the docker image with `singularity`:

 ```shell